Ylianst/EMB-Serial/docs/HighLevel.md

 W02A180 73C88F2D44679603C5FF20346AE60EB5F250391AEB7EB8825D49159B73CA8E2F? --> Write 73C88F2D44679603C5FF20346AE60EB5F250391AEB7EB8825D49159B73CA8E2F to 02A180
 W02A1A0 44669600C7FD22376AE50CB5F1513A18E87E3482B6C44DFF7379?             --> Write 44669600C7FD22376AE50CB5F1513A18E87E3482B6C44DFF7379 to 02A1A0

+This ends the large block that has the header + exp + extra

+We write the preview image in a different file starting at 0x024480
+  - Write the header which is 174 bytes.
+    - Write 0x0000093E (2366) this could indicate the type of the preview, 72x64 black & white.
+    - Write 0xFF
+    - Write 0x00 169 times.
+  - Write the preview image

 W024480 0000093EFF000000000000000000000000000000000000000000000000000000? --> Write 0000093EFF000000000000000000000000000000000000000000000000000000 to 024480
 W0244A0 0000000000000000000000000000000000000000000000000000000000000000? --> Write 0000000000000000000000000000000000000000000000000000000000000000 to 0244A0
 W0244C0 0000000000000000000000000000000000000000000000000000000000000000? --> Write 0000000000000000000000000000000000000000000000000000000000000000 to 0244C0